wiicode/cybersecurity-framework/bronze-training/mobile-device-guidance/choosing-and-using-mobile-device-management-services.md

 ### **Device Enrollment**

-The enrollment options you require will vary depending on your approach to device management.
+The enrolllment options you require will vary depending on your approach to device management.
 If your organization owns and fully manages devices your needs are likely to be more easily satisfied than if you run a [BYOD](/bronze-controls/byod-guidance) scheme.

-For enterprise owned devices, you should use an MDM platform which supports [zero touch enrollment](/bronze-training/mobile-device-guidance/zero-touch-enrollment).
-If you choose to use a technical approach that also permits [admin enrollment or self enrollment](/bronze-training/mobile-device-guidance/provisioning-and-distributing-devices), it is important to consider available methods of [authentication](bronze-training/mobile-device-guidance/enterprise-authentication-policy) during enrollment, including MFA for user and device authentication.
+For enterprise owned devices, you should use an MDM platform which supports [zero touch enrolllment](/bronze-training/mobile-device-guidance/zero-touch-enrolllment).
+If you choose to use a technical approach that also permits [admin enrolllment or self enrolllment](/bronze-training/mobile-device-guidance/provisioning-and-distributing-devices), it is important to consider available methods of [authentication](bronze-training/mobile-device-guidance/enterprise-authentication-policy) during enrolllment, including MFA for user and device authentication.

 ### **Device Configuration**